jameswomack/macneue/README.md

 # macneue
-## Scripts to Get You Up &amp; Running, Bruce Jenner-style
+## Scripts to Get You Up &amp; Running, Usain Bolt-style

 ### Do the dew
 `./run.zsh`